ufjschool/ob-s14/drafts/second/Off the Grid.md

 ***

 Bakr and I head to the car as the rain subsides.
 I enjoyed the hour-and-a-half at Finca Mycol.
-I learned about one off-the-grid option.
-It provided perspective as well.
+I learned about one off-the-grid option that provided perspective as well.
 If Stevens shies away from technology and outside communication, I sure as heck can wean off my iPhone.

-We’re driving on the dirt road we arrived to the farm on when I spot a massive tree that fell over during the storm.
+We’re driving on the dirt road when I spot a massive tree that fell over during the storm.
 It’s blocking our path.
-I make a left around the tree in my CR-V. There’s no road for me to drive on.
+I make a left around the tree.
+There’s no road for me to drive on.
 We’re not moving.

 My left tire is stuck in the mud.
 I instinctively push on the gas only to dig us deeper in this muddy mess.
 I whip out my iPhone to call a tow truck.
 No service.
-Fuck.
+Great.
 Having spent the morning with Stevens, I ask myself what he’d do in this situation.
 I laugh.
-He’d just get it out himself.
-Bakr, on top of the hood, pushes the car back.
+He’d just take care of it himself.
+Bakr, leaning on the hood, pushes the car back.
 I step on the gas.
 He gets in the car.
 We start driving home.